Snaacky/thewiki/docs/sourcing/streaming.md

 The best way to pick a streaming site is to choose one that suits your needs and preferences.
 These are some factors that you may want to take into consideration:

-### Scrapers vs Self-Hosted Sites
+### Scrapers vs. Self-Hosted Sites

 !!!warning
-**Beware of fake streaming sites!** These are scrapers with copied interfaces and are often times not reflected of the original site. *Always pay attention to the URL of the website.*
+**Beware of fake streaming sites!** These are scrapers with copied interfaces and are oftentimes not reflected of the original site. *Always pay attention to the URL of the website.*

 You can always find legitimate sites on [The Index](https://theindex.moe).
 !!!